chuyuanliu/heptools/docs/guide/optional/config_parser.rst

 ``<include>``
 --------------

 This flag allows to merge dictionaries from other config files into the given level and will be parsed under the current context.
 To include within the same file, ``.`` can be used as path.
+See :ref:`config-url-io` for details.

 flag
 ^^^^^^